 - Shoddy repair work: If you attempt to fix an outlet or wire an appliance yourself, it’s important to know exactly what you’re doing.
 Otherwise, poor work could result in dangerous electrical outlet sparking.

-Hoffman Electrical Repairs & Replaces Sparking Electrical Outlets in Tampa & St. Petersburg
+Hoffman Electrical & A/C Repairs & Replaces Sparking Electrical Outlets in Tampa & St. Petersburg

 If an outlet occasionally creates a small, brief spark, you have nothing to worry about.
 However, if a spark scares you every time you plug something in, you could have a problem.
 Don’t wait for it to escalate into a house fire!
-Call Hoffman Electrical at 866-238-3243866-238-3243 to repair or replace your sparking electrical outlets in the Tampa or St. Petersburg, Florida area.
+Call Hoffman Electrical & A/C at 866-238-3243 to repair or replace your sparking electrical outlets in the Tampa or St. Petersburg, Florida area.